glenmurphy/dcsmon/README.md

     cargo run -- -u username -p password cargo build --release

-The last command will create the dcsmon.exe in your dcsmon/target/release directory
+The last command will create dcsmon.exe in your dcsmon/target/release directory - move it to whereever you wish